rasenshuriken12/DSA_Prep_Qns/LeetCode/Hash Table/Medium/49_Group Anagrams/README.md

 *Steps:*

-1. Create an empty dictionary to map sorted string → list of anagrams
+1. Create an empty dictionary to store sorted string → list of anagrams
 2. For each string in the input array:
-   · Sort the string (convert to list, sort, join back) · Use the sorted string as the dictionary key
+   - Sort the string (convert to list, sort, join back)
+   - Use the sorted string as the dictionary key
-   · Append the original string to the corresponding list
+   - Add the original string to the corresponding list
 3. Return all values from the dictionary as a list of lists

 *Code:*